anyscale/airflow-provider-ray/README.md

 ## 🧪 Experimental Version

+UPDATE: As of Feb 6 2024 this repository is no longer being actively worked on/maintained by Anyscale.

 This provider is an experimental alpha containing necessary components to orchestrate and schedule Ray tasks using Airflow.
 It is actively maintained and being developed to bring production-ready workflows to Ray using Airflow.